Ridinger’s intellectual & sociopolitical Pre-1789 Credo

 Complementing that risky original set by four further sheets with texts only à la Brockes and thus harmless was, beside the wish for a more comfortable sales unit, quite surely and intentionally for the purpose to conceal the striking message of the first four.
 The raise thus as together final outer cover.

-To see here the driving force in Martin Elias corresponds very well with the character of the motor he assumed in just those years for the set of the Wondrous Stags and other Animals.
+To see here the driving force in Martin Elias corresponds very well with the character of the motor he assumed in just those years for the set of the Most Wondrous Deer and other Animals.
 For when in the ’50s the father began to lose the interest in this large project and the set dozed during the Seven Years’ War with just five novelties, it was Martin Elias who revived the project about 1763 with the Hubertusburg badger as sheet 74 (Th.
 316) and then in fact transferred with 21 of the final 27 sheets the lion’s share into the plate.
 Yet by this Martin Elias gains a meaning for the Ridinger publishing house which goes well beyond the hitherto existing perception of the predominantly co-working executing engraver – of highest quality however, see on this in the following Stubbe by means of Th.
 722 – so still only recently Stefan Morét in the exhibition catalogue Darmstadt 1999 (pages 62/3).

 Furthermore interesting in this connection that now Johann Elias did not leave it at the four following drawings worked till publishing, of which that to Th.
 722 has demonstrative character for Stubbe, see below.
 Once picked up again he created, as far as supported by dates and known here, still in 1763/64 four analogous further drawings to this theme (items 393-396 of the Weigel catalogue; the ones accordingly following there per 397/98 both not signed/dated as of also larger size).